 More often than not, bloggers don’t realize that a game plan is needed for more than just starting out.
 You also need a plan for what happens after you set up the blog.
 No one wants to spend all day everyday on social media, trying to advertise their blog and get more readers.
 You need a long term plan that establishes your blogging business into a self-sufficient business.
 You want to be able to earn income while doing nothing, right?

 Let’s take into consideration, the Facebook/Instagram shut down back in October.
-If your long term plan only includes social media sites like those, then you are setting yourself up for the income to stop coming in.
-You need a long term plan.
+If your long term plan only includes social media sites like those, then you are setting yourself up for an income loss.
+You need a long term plan–one that produces income for you without requiring too much from you.

-To all the newbies out there, the moms and dads who aren’t sure if they should take the leap, and the people who think they’re not an expert in any field, just remember… you can do build a blogging business, too!
+To all the newbies out there, the moms and dads who aren’t sure if they should take the leap, and the people who think they’re not an expert in any field, just remember… you CAN build a financially successful blogging business!